Zero-point energy: Chaotic and emergent phenomena

 One may query what this has to do with zero-point energy.
 Given the complex and adaptive behaviour that arises from nonlinear systems considerable attention in recent years has gone into studying a new class of phase transitions which occur at absolute zero temperature.
 These are quantum phase transitions which are driven by EM field fluctuations as a consequence of zero-point energy.
 A good example of a spontaneous phase transition that are attributed to zero-point fluctuations can be found in superconductors.
 Superconductivity is one of the best known empirically quantified macroscopic electromagnetic phenomena whose basis is recognised to be quantum mechanical in origin.
 The behaviour of the electric and magnetic fields under superconductivity is governed by the London equations.
 However, it has been questioned in a series of journal articles whether the quantum mechanically canonised London equations can be given a purely classical derivation.
 Bostick, for instance, has claimed to show that the London equations do indeed have a classical origin that applies to superconductors and to some collisionless plasmas as well.
 In particular it has been asserted that the Beltrami vortices in the plasma focus display the same paired flux-tube morphology as Type II superconductors.
-Others have also pointed out this connection, Fröhlich has shown that the hydrodynamic equations of compressible fluids, together with the London equations, lead to a macroscopic parameter ($\mu$ = electric charge density / mass density), without involving either quantum phase factors or Planck's constant.
+Others have also pointed out this connection, Fröhlich has shown that the hydrodynamic equations of compressible fluids, together with the London equations, lead to a macroscopic parameter ($\mu$ = electric charge density / mass density), without involving either quantum phase factors or the Planck constant.
 In essence, it has been asserted that Beltrami plasma vortex structures are able to at least simulate the morphology of Type I and Type II superconductors.
 This occurs because the "organised" dissipative energy of the vortex configuration comprising the ions and electrons far exceeds the "disorganised" dissipative random thermal energy.
 The transition from disorganised fluctuations to organised helical structures is a phase transition involving a change in the condensate's energy (i.e. the ground state or zero-point energy) but without any associated rise in temperature.
 This is an example of zero-point energy having multiple stable states (see Quantum phase transition, Quantum critical point, Topological degeneracy, Topological order) and where the overall system structure is independent of a reductionist or deterministic view, that "classical" macroscopic order can also causally affect quantum phenomena.
 Furthermore, the pair production of Beltrami vortices has been compared to the morphology of pair production of virtual particles in the vacuum.